The NATIVE TALK presentation can be extended across the curriculum with these suggested activities:

 - Students will write a story about their life that might be told in 70 years.
 This story can include current experiences or observations that the students expect will be interesting in the future and should be preserved; something to be shared with future generations.

 - The student will interview a parent, grandparent or other relative and learn a family story.
 The student will write the story in his or her own words and can use the oral tradition to share the story with others now and in the future.

-- Using the information learned in the unit of study, the student will write a narrative about what might have happened on the land where he or she now lives and how native people might have spent a day on the same land.
-The student will compare and contrast with his or her own life in present day and native life in the past.
-For instance, a girl today might go shopping for a purse.
+- Using the information learned in the unit of study, the student will write a narrative about what might have happened on the land where they now live and how native people might have spent a day on the same land.
+The student will compare and contrast with their own life in present day and native life in the past.
+For instance, a girl today might go shopping for a backpack.
 Three hundred years ago, the native girl would have gathered juncus and deergrass to weave a coiled basket for storage, cooking, or a gift.